mouleshm1710/My-worksamples/README.md

-Hi, I am very much glad to showcase some of my work samples on data science & machine learning.
-I hereby assure you that these works are solely done by me and also, I would like to thank the team at appliedAI who motivated & guided me on solving these assignments whenever im stuck at some point.
+Hi, I am very much glad to showcase some of my work samples on data science & machine learning and also assure you that these works are solely done by me.
+I would like to thank the team at appliedAI course who motivated & guided me on solving these assignments whenever im stuck at some point.

 All these assignments cover a range of topics like
 1) EDA in Python(Haberman dataset)
 2) Naive Bayes,Logistic regression,SVM implementation